aerth/shrinkbolt/README.md

 ### shrink bolt (bbolt) database

-data is not copied to RAM, so this may be suitable for extra large bolt database files.
+entire database is not copied to RAM at once, so this may be suitable for extra large bolt database files.

 **untested, use at your own risk.**